commercetools/commercetools-api-reference/API-GUIDELINE.md

  - POST -> create or update data
  - DELETE -> delete data

-It's important to keep in mind the concept of Idempotency.
+It's important to avoid unexpected behavior.
 So for instance use GET to retrieve data and not to delete content!

 ##Properties/Payload
 Clients interact with a service by exchanging representations of resources.